croessner/pfxhttp/README.md

 - **Logging**: Enable JSON-formatted logs and set verbosity (`debug`, `info`, or `error`).
 - **HTTP Client Options**: Configure connection limits, timeouts, and optional TLS settings.
 - **JWT Authentication**: Configure JWT authentication for HTTP requests with automatic token management.
+- **Response Cache**: Optional in-memory cache to serve responses when the backend is unavailable.

 Below is a detailed example configuration for `pfxhttp.yml`: